 David Braley Cardiac, Vascular, and Stroke Research Institute

-The David Braley Cardiac, Vascular and Stroke Research Institute is a new healthcare research facility, situated on the Hamilton General Hospital site.
+The David Braley Cardiac, Vascular and Stroke Research Institute is a healthcare research facility, situated on the Hamilton General Hospital site.
 Newly built, it has six-stories filled with office space, meeting rooms, breakout spaces, collaborative areas, experimental pathology and wet laboratories.

 A tailored environment for tailored research